nmfs-opensci/py-rocket-base/NOTES.md

 ```
 Then push to GitHub

+## 2025-12-22

+* Update R to 4.5.1
+* Unbuntu updated to 24.04 in base image
+* Fix JupyterLab Quarto extension not working

 ## 2025-04-26

 * I had removed ms-toolsai.jupyter from the VSCode extensions but turns out that is required for VSCode to work in a Jupyter Hub.
 Without it, first Jupyter notebooks don't open but more importantly, there is a memory leak that will crash the kernel in about 5-10 minutes.